Tendai Biti

 Tendai Laxton Biti (born 6 August 1966) is a Zimbabwean politician who served as Finance Minister of Zimbabwe from 2009 to 2013.
-He is the current Member of Parliament for Harare East Constituency and the second Vice President of Citizens Coalition for Change.
-He was the Secretary-General of the Movement for Democratic Change and the subsequent Movement for Democratic Change – Tsvangirai (MDC-T) political parties and a Member of Parliament for Harare East until he was expelled from the party and recalled from parliament in mid-2014,before winning the seat again in 2018.
+He is the second Vice President of Citizens Coalition for Change.
+He was the Secretary-General of the Movement for Democratic Change and the subsequent Movement for Democratic Change – Tsvangirai (MDC-T) political parties and a Member of Parliament for Harare East until he was expelled from the party and recalled from parliament in mid-2014, before winning the seat again in 2018.

 Early life

 Biti was born in Dzivarasekwa, Harare, and he is the eldest in a family of 6 children.
 From 1980 to 1985 he attended Goromonzi High School, where he was appointed deputy head boy in 1985.
 He enrolled in the University of Zimbabwe law school as a freshman in 1986.
 In 1988 and 1989, Biti was Secretary General of the University of Zimbabwe Student Representative Council, with Terry Mhungu as SRC President, which led student protests against government censorship in academia.
 After school, he joined the Law firm Honey and Blackenberg, where he became the youngest partner by the age of 26.
 Biti lost his father in his early 30s.